JamieKook/EmployeeDirectory/README.md

 This project was created with react.js and utilizes randomuser API to get fake employee data to populate the directory.

 ## Future Improvements
-I would like to improve the formating of the search bar and add additional sort by opitioons and a search field to look for specific employees.
+I would like to improve the formating of the search bar and add additional sort by opitions and a search field to look for specific employees.
 I also want to disable buttons for letters where there are no employees with that last name and visually represent this by muting the color of the letter button.

 ## Meta